 The improved HCM-3 (Pierce 1996) is similar to the HCM-1 in most respects.
 The main difference is in the ocean GCM used, which is the HOPE2 from the Max Planck Institute in Hamburg (Wolff and Maier-Reimer 1992).
 While the resolution is approximately as in HCM-1, the numerical scheme is improved to reduce the numerical diffusion, especially in the vertical, resulting in a better representation of the main thermocline across the tropical Pacific.
 A MOS corrector is still used, but the magnitude of the correction is generally only 1C or less--a marked improvement over HCM-1.
 Statistical atmospheres were constructed using both the FSU and the da Silva (da Silva et al. 1994) wind data sets.
 Model performance was independent of which set was used, as long as a 3 to 5 month smoother was applied to the wind stress prior to model construction.
-The final model used the da Silva is SST data set.
+The final model used the da Silva wind data.
+Model anomalies are calculated relative to climatology based on the period 1965-1993, using da Silva's SST data set.